#1 Alternative to Meta Workplace.

 Feeling recognised and appreciated in the workplace is shown to improve employee engagement and morale.
 Healthcare can often feel like a thankless industry, as staff are too busy rushing around to express gratitude.
 Patients and their families are much more likely to show their appreciation than healthcare bosses, but feeling seen by senior leadership is an important element of job satisfaction.

-Try introducing an employee recognition programme or initiative to highlight exceptional work.
+Try introducing an employee recognition programmeme or initiative to highlight exceptional work.
 The important thing is that this gratitude can be seen publicly among the staff, which is hard to achieve in an analogue environment.
 A digital solution, such as an employee app, offers a space for recognition where all employees can get involved, increasing engagement and satisfaction levels.

 Encourage professional development

 While training was mentioned as a challenge, it should also be viewed as an opportunity for healthcare staff — with the important caveat that your workers must be given adequate time during working hours to complete it.
-Offering workshops, certifications, and training programmes can boost employee engagement and morale by demonstrating that you are helping their professional development.
+Offering workshops, certifications, and training programmemes can boost employee engagement and morale by demonstrating that you are helping their professional development.

 Opportunities for advancement are seen as a major boon, so documenting and communicating clear paths for career progression will also help your workers feel more engaged.
 Fostering a culture where learning and development are cherished is key to making this work, as it can often be one of the first things to go to the wayside when workloads and stress get in the way.